willmajor/wpic/README.md

 # wpic
-This is a Image Hosting Repository, currently using [PicGo](https://github.com/Molunerfinn/PicGo)
+This is a personal Image Hosting Repository, currently using [PicGo](https://github.com/Molunerfinn/PicGo)